AP Interview: Sudan ruling general won’t run in elections

 He also brushed aside strains within his own transitional government, denying there were any disagreements with the deputy chief of Sudan’s ruling military council, Gen. Mohamed Hamdan Dagalo, better known by his nickname Hamedti.
 Local media over the past weeks reported disputes between the two generals.
 Dagalo has also acknowledged the failure of the October military’s takeover.

+Israel and Sudan have since crafted security and intelligence relationships that have seen officials exchange meetings repeatedly in unannounced trips.

+Asked if he, as Sudan’s leader, would visit Israel, he said: “The basis of relations is reconciliation, therefore if an invitation was presented and there is the means for this, I will go.”

-Amid the political upheaval, millions of Sudanese are suffering from high prices and a currency that’s dropped dramatically in value against the dollar.
+Millions of Sudanese are suffering from high prices and a currency that’s dropped dramatically in value against the dollar.

 The ruling military leader blamed countries and institutions, which he did not name, for being behind Sudan’s deteriorating economic situation.